digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Send and receive MicroPython data
 ---------------------------------

-XBee3 modules have the ability to send and receive data from the MicroPython interface of the local XBee device through User Data Relay frames.
+XBee 3 modules have the ability to send and receive data from the MicroPython interface of the local XBee through User Data Relay frames.
 This can be useful if your application wants to transmit or receive data from a MicroPython program running on the module.

 .. warning::
-  Only XBee3 and XBee Cellular modules support MicroPython.
+  Only XBee 3 and XBee Cellular modules support MicroPython.
 This means that you cannot transmit or receive MicroPython data if you don't have one of these modules.